pravinl23/Spellcast-Agent/README.md

 This app can:
 - 📸 Take screenshots of your Spellcast game
 - 🤖 Uses OCR to read the letters in the grid
-- 🎯 Finds the highest-scoring word using BFS
+- 🎯 Finds the highest-scoring word using DFS with prefix comparison
 - 🖱️ GUI automation to automatically trace the solution
 - 🔄 Agentic mode to play an entire game through without the press of a single button